Artistic freedom

 Artistic freedom (or freedom of artistic expression) can be defined as "the freedom to imagine, create and distribute diverse cultural expressions free of governmental censorship, political interference or the pressures of non-state actors."
 Generally, artistic freedom describes the extent of independence artists obtain to create art freely.
 Moreover, artistic freedom concerns "the rights of citizens to access artistic expressions and take part in cultural life—and thus [represents] one of the key issues for democracy."

-The extent of freedom indispensable to create art freely differs regarding the existence or nonexistence of national instruments established to protect, to promote, to control or to censor artists and their creative expressions.
-This is why universal, regional and national legal provisions have been installed to guarantee the right to freedom of expression in general and of artistic expression in particular.
+The extent of freedom to create art differs depending on national instruments established to protect, promote, control or censor artists and their creative expressions.
+Universal, regional and national legal provisions exist to guarantee the right to freedom of expression in general, and of artistic expression in particular.
 In 2013, Ms Farida Shaheed, United Nations special rapporteur to the Human Rights Council, presented her "Report in the field of cultural rights: The right to freedom of expression and creativity" providing a comprehensive study of the status quo of, and specifically the limitations and challenges to, artistic freedom worldwide.
 In this study, artistic freedom "was put forward as a basic human right that went beyond the 'right to create' or the 'right to participate in cultural life'."
 It stresses the range of fundamental freedoms indispensable for artistic expression and creativity, e.g. the freedoms of movement and association.
 "The State of Artistic Freedom" is an integral report published by arts censorship monitor Freemuse on an annual basis.